alexanderneville/docs/dsa/lists.md

 The most simple linked list is composed of a sequence of _nodes_ or _two-cells_.
-Each contains an element (or a reference to an element) and a _reference_ to the next node. figure [fig:abstract_llist](fig:abstract_llist) is the most abstract graphical representation of the list $[8,4,1,7,3,6]$.
+Each contains an element (or a reference to an element) and a _reference_ to the next node.
+Figure [fig:abstract_llist](fig:abstract_llist) is the most abstract graphical representation of the list $[8,4,1,7,3,6]$.
 The second of each two-cell is a reference to the next node, not the first cell of the next node, as